sts10/sts10.github.io/_posts/2022-08-12-efficiently-pruning-until-uniquely-decodable.markdown

 Interestingly, the resulting list includes prefix words and suffix words, and obviously has different word lengths (the technical term is [variable-length code](https://en.wikipedia.org/wiki/Variable-length_code)).

-For lack of a better term for now, I'm calling this removal procedure "Schlinkert pruning", after myself.
+For lack of a better term for now, I'm calling this removal procedure "Schlinkert pruning," after myself.

 ## Limitations